-The summit of Mount Revelstoke attracts visitors from around the world to see the stunning subalpine wildflower displays and mountain vistas, easily accessible from the 26-km long Meadows in the Sky Parkway.
-New visitor experiences implemented as a result of the 2010 park management plan and subsequent Meadows in the Sky Area Plan, engage visitors on a natural and cultural journey from the City of Revelstoke all the way to the summit.
+The summit of Mount Revelstoke attracts visitors from around the world to see the stunning subalpine wildflower displays and mountain vistas, easily accessible from the 26-kilometre-long Meadows in the Sky Parkway.
+As a result of the 2010 park management plan and subsequent Meadows in the Sky Area Plan, new visitor experiences were implemented to engage visitors on a natural and cultural journey from the City of Revelstoke all the way to the summit.
 New interpretive offers and renewed trails immerse visitors in the evolving forest from top to bottom, guide them through the ski jumping history of Revelstoke, now an event of national historic significance, and help disperse visitors along the parkway.
-The new Snowforest Campground on the lower mountain will encourage a shift from day use visitation to multi-day visits.
-For a more immersive experience, alpine hiking trails and backcountry camping are offered at Eva Lake and Jade lakes.
+The new Snowforest Campground on the lower mountain encourages a shift from day-use visitation to multi-day visits.
+For a more immersive experience, alpine hiking trails and backcountry camping are offered at Eva Lake and Jade Lakes.

-As visitation continues to increase, a proactive approach is required to manage capacity limits and provide visitor trip planning tools that help minimize human-wildlife conflict concerns, congestion at the summit parking area, issues with dogs off leash, and protection of the sensitive subalpine meadow habitat.
+As visitation continues to increase, a proactive approach is required to manage capacity limits and provide visitor trip-planning tools that help minimize human-wildlife conflict concerns, congestion at the summit parking area, issues with dogs off leash, and protection of the sensitive subalpine meadow habitat.